Who are We Looking For?

 The desired outcome for a parent and child placement is that, where possible, children are best kept within their own families, this is the underlying principle of The Children Act (1989).

 Most often the primary benefit of parent and child fostering is to support the mother (or sometimes father)and keep the child or baby safe whilst they are learning good parenting skills from the Foster Parents.
 This may be because a parent is experiencing difficulties looking after their new baby, or that they may not have experienced great parenting themselves or perhaps have been in care themselves without consistent and dependable good quality adult role models.
 This can lead them to need an experienced parental figure to help them become a better parent than if they were left alone to muddle through.
 Other reasons can include the parent having a learning difficulty or mental health challenges that cause them challenges in acquiring the necessary skills and knowledge to keep their baby safe.

 Parent and Child Assessments

 The parent is supported by the Foster Parent to understand their own needs and the needs of their baby.
-Parents will stay in the foster home with their child or baby until the assessment is completed.
+Parents will stay in the foster home with their child or baby until the assessment by the local authority is completed.
 Usually, this is around 12 weeks but can be extended, particularly if there are safeguarding concerns, or they can be concluded more quickly.
 Sometimes a decision may be made that the child’s best interests are not to remain with their parent, but to be adopted, in which case the parent(s) would move out of the foster home, and the Foster Parent would need to support and prepare the baby through this adoption process.